 What is Public EDB (Pub1.edb) Mailboxes?

-Microsoft Exchange Server is a robust email server technology that seamlessly integrates the agile Extensible Storage Engine (ESE) and a security-enhanced Information Store to enable smooth email communication.
-As you delve into the inner workings of the Exchange Server database, you'll discover that the Information Store is composed of both .stm and .edb files.
+Microsoft Exchange Server is the powerful email server technology which integrates agile Extensible Storage Engine (ESE) and security-enhanced Information store to facilitate seamless email communication.
+While coursing through the intrinsic database of Exchange Server, one will find that the information store is actually comprises of .stm and .edb files.

-Furthermore, Exchange Server designates the default mailbox storage database as Priv1.edb and Priv1.stm files.
-Conversely, Pub1.edb and Pub1.stm store all email information linked to the default public store.
-When discussing the .edb file entity, it's imperative to comprehend that it is an ESE database housing essential email attachments and MAPI messages.
+Moreover, Exchange Server identifies the default mailbox storage database as Priv1.edb and Priv1.stm files.
+While on the other hand, Pub1.edb and Pub1.stm stores all the email information associated with the default public store.
+When you talk about the .edb file entity, then you must understand that it is an ESE database storing crucial email attachments and MAPI messages.

 How Exchange Dirty Shutdown State or Jet Engine Error Damages Pub1.edb?